 What is Proportional Drawing?

 Do your drawings look out of whack?
-Proportional drawing is a technique that will help you create accurate drawings.
+There are different drawing measuring techniques however, we like to focus on proportional drawing because it helps create accurate drawings.
 This technique (which is broken down in detail in the Evolve curriculum) uses a standard unit of measure to compare various objects within a scene.
 Check out 0:56 seconds into the video above to see Piper finding a standard unit of measure for a simple drawing.

 How long does it take to learn to draw proportionally?